 Note that project_path is the path of your Vivado project.
 Project_name is the name of that project.
 The bitfile will be called block_diagram_name_wrapper.bit, which is likely design_1_wrapper.bit if you accepted the defaults values when creating your block diagram.

 Rename the bitfile to part1.bit.
-Place it in the same directory as the provided C++ code for part1 and transfer the directory to your account on reconfig.ece.ufl.edu.
-See the class emails for instructions on how to do this.
+Place it in the same directory as the provided C++ code for part1.